 Master of Computer Science

-The Master of Computer Science is a 15-month long program that prepares students for immediate entry into the technology workforce as well as enhances students' opportunities for career mobility and growth.
-The program emphasizes computer science concepts that applies to a wide variety of applications and industries.
-Students learn or reinforce their knowledge through classroom and project-based learning, as well as through individual and collaborative assignments.
-Students conclude the program with capstone courses that require design, development, and professional writing components.
-Students' final projects are showcased to industry partners and hiring managers, with a strong emphasis on supporting networking and community building.
+The Master of Computer Science is a 15-month professionally-oriented program that prepares students for immediate entry into the technology workforce and enhances opportunities for career mobility and growth.
+The program emphasizes computer science concepts that apply to a wide variety of applications and industries, including technology, business, finance, healthcare, environmental, and more.
+Students learn and reinforce their knowledge through classroom and project-based learning and through individual and collaborative assignments.
+Midway through the program, students work on a culminating project over the span of twenty weeks, immersing in ideation, design, development, and finally, execution.
+The final projects are showcased to the community, including industry partners and hiring managers, with a strong emphasis on supporting network and relationship-building, and procuring employment.

-For specific information regarding admissions requirements and the application process, please refer to the Graduate Division website.
+For specific information regarding the admissions requirements and application process, please refer to the Graduate Division website.
+To contact the MCS program directly, please email mcs@ics.uci.edu or call 949-824-5158.

 A. Complete any three of the following core courses: | |